apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 # Basic Usage
 ## Model Classes

 In the simplest case, the model class is annotated with `@Model` and the adaptable class.

+### Field Injection

 Fields which need to be injected are annotated with `@ValueMapValue`:

     ::java
     import org.apache.sling.api.resource.Resource;